-**PLEASE NOTE: The information on this page is currently under construction.
-Contact the Department with any specific questions about the Ph.D Program.**
+**PLEASE NOTE: This page is currently under construction.
+Contact the Department with any specific questions about the PhD Program.**

 The Doctor of Philosophy is a research degree focused on making significant original contribution to anthropology.
 Holding the Master's is a qualification for entry.
 The PhD program is oriented to preparing for and carrying out a single major research project, and the preparation, presentation, and defense of the report of that research in the form of the PhD dissertation.

 The student's program of work, which is based on his/her research interests and proposed field research, is developed in consultation with the student's supervisor and the other members of the committee.
 Each student selects three tutorial subfields that intersect with the dissertation topic (e.g. anthropology of development, symbolic and semiotic anthropology, southeast Asia).
 A dissertation research proposal sets out the research problem, theoretical approach, forms of data collection and analysis, and hypothesized outcome of the research.